OpteBiz-Inc/factomes/docs/Example.md

 nav_order: 8
 ---
 # Creating Resource:
-Creating a new resource in FactoMes
+Creating a new resource in FactoMES
  *  Create resource: - Right-click on the FactoGrid project resource in the Project browser tree

 ![](../../assets/images/example/example-1.png)